stuartdd/goWebApp/README.md

 /files/user/*/loc/*/name/*
 ```

-An additional Query parameter should be added if teh request name was a thumbnail and the response name is a picture.
+An additional Query parameter should be added if the request name was a thumbnail and the response name is a picture.
 For example:

 ```
 /files/user/*/loc/*/path/*/name/*?thumbnail=true